srinivasmachiraju/Chat-Bot-using-Deep-Natural-Language-Processing/README.md

 I couldn't train this model because of my Lappy support.
 BUt if you are interested try it out and send a pull request.

 This models was trained uind one-hot encoding methodology and I used Recurrent Neural Network to train this model.

+The source and the required datasets are in this repo